Minister Of Interior Meets Singaporean Counterpart

-(MENAFN- Gulf Times) HE the Minister of Interior and Commander of the Internal Security Force (Lekhwiya) Sheikh Khalifa bin Hamad bin Khalifa Al-Thani met with the Minister for Home Affairs and the Minister for Law of the Republic of Singapore, K Shanmugam, who is visiting the country.
+Doha, Qatar: Minister of Interior and Commander of the Internal Security Force (Lekhwiya) HE Sheikh Khalifa bin Hamad bin Khalifa Al-Thani met with Minister for Home Affairs and the Minister for Law of the Republic of Singapore HE K Shanmugam, who is visiting the country.

 During the meeting, the two sides discussed cooperation relations between the two friendly countries and ways to support and develop them.

-HE Sheikh Khalifa and Shanmugam attended the signing ceremony of the action plan for bilateral security cooperation between the two countries' Ministries of the Interior.
+HE Minister of Interior and HE Nepali Minister for Home Affairs attended the signing ceremony of the action plan for bilateral security cooperation between the two countries' Ministries of the Interior.

 Legal Disclaimer: